Sneaker trends for 2019 are nothing new — it’s just a renewal and resurgence of past styles — after all style and fashion is a cyclical beast.

 If you’ve followed Gentleman Within for a while now then you know that I like to preach timeless style and simplicity—leaning on the verge of minimalism.

-In this article I’m going to touch on trending sneakers for the fall and winter seasons 2018-2019, specifically the good, the bad, and yes the ugly.
+In this article I’m going to touch on trending sneakers for men in 2019, specifically the good, the bad, and yes the ugly.

 Let’s get started.